jamespfennell/xz/README.md

 # xz compression in Go

 This is a Go package for compressing and decompressing data in the xz format.
-It works via a cgo wrapper around the C lzma2 library which is part of the [XZ Utils project](https://tukaani.org/xz/).
+It works via a cgo wrapper around the lzma2 C library, which is part of the [XZ Utils project](https://tukaani.org/xz/).
+The package does not require the lzma2 library or other system dependencies,
+    and can be used simply with:

+    go get -u github.com/jamespfennell/xz

 ## Usage